Emerging adulthood and early adulthood: Cognitive development

 The human body continues to develop while in emerging adulthood; particularly the brain.
 While some may believe that the brains of emerging adults are fully formed, they are in fact still developing.
 Many connections within the brain are strengthened and those that are unused are pruned away.
 Several brain structures develop that allow for greater processing of emotions and social information.
-Areas of the brain used for planning and for processing risk and rewards also undergo important developments during this stage.
+Areas of the brain used for planning and processing risk and rewards also undergo important developments during this stage.
 These developments in brain structure and the resulting implications are one factor that leads emerging adults to be considered more mature than adolescents.
 This is due to the fact that they make fewer impulsive decisions and rely more on planning and evaluating of situations.
-Though emerging adults have not lived as long as older adults they tend to have better solutions to problems than the older adults because of higher mental flexibility, which helps emerging adults to generate a greater number of solutions to a given problem.
+Though emerging adults have not lived as long as older adults they tend to have better solutions to problems than older adults because of higher mental flexibility, which helps emerging adults to generate a greater number of solutions to a given problem.
 This shows that practical intelligence is prominent during emerging adulthood.

 Shulman et al. found that tendencies of emerging adults differ between sexes.
-Risk-taking behaviors are often engaged in during the adolescent period and may continue through emerging adulthood.
+Risk-taking behaviors are often engaged in by males during the adolescent period and may continue through emerging adulthood.
 These tendencies will, however, decrease as the individual progresses in age and as the neurobiological need to engage in sensation-seeking activities and impulsivity reduces.
 Studies show that tendencies of women to engage in risk-taking behavior often occur earlier in life when compared with men which may be linked with pubertal development.
 After reaching the peak of impulsivity and sensation-seeking behaviors women will often decline rapidly in their need to engage in these behaviors whereas men will steadily taper off as they develop gradual impulse control.

 While brain structures continue to develop during emerging adulthood, the cognition of emerging adults is an area that receives the majority of attention.
 Arnett explains, "Emerging adulthood is a critical stage for the emergence of complex forms of thinking required in complex societies."
 Crucial changes take place in their sense of self and capacity for self-reflection.
 At this stage, emerging adults often decide on a particular worldview and are able to recognize that other perspectives exist and are valid as well.
 While cognition generally becomes more complex, education level plays an important role in this development.
 Not all emerging adults reach the same advanced level in cognition because of the variety of education received during this age period.